 Multiply the GLI percentage by your grant award and you will know how much $$$ you could receive (minimum $100,000; maximum $500,000).

 Just a little more paperwork and you're done.
 Receiving the GLI means signing yet another state contract, but this time around the process should be easier and maybe even quicker.

-You will also submit a Disbursement form, but this time for the full grant award.
+You will also submit a payment request form through Amplifund, but this time for the full grant award.
 You will receive the Green Library Incentive funds in one lump sum.